 - Take notes about from the pack.
 As you look at online listings, think carefully about why your house is worth more or less than similar houses in your community.
 The better you’re able to articulate these nuances to your listing agent, the better prepared the agent will be to list your home at an accurate and competitive price.

 Having this information can also give you confidence in the price your agent ultimately recommends — you’ll know what’s standard for the market, and how the price determined for your house lines up.
 If there are discrepancies, talk to your agent about how he or she arrived at their price.
 Unlike the internet, he or she can give you a complete picture of what your home’s price should be and why.

-Trulia and Zillow, on the other hand, collect their listing information from a variety of sources, and may not always be as up to date as the MLS.
+Zillow, on the other hand, collect its listing information from a variety of sources and may not always be as up to date as the MLS.